-The price for -9 to -12 sleeping bags is affordable, too.
-If you’re worried about whether this type of sleeping bag is sufficiently warm, but are unsure about spending more for a -18 to -29 bag, you can always buy extra lining which will add insulation to the bag.
+Sleeping bags with this temperature rating are perfect for someone who wants to go winter camping for the first time.
+The price for -9 °C to -12 °C sleeping bags is affordable, too.
+If you’re worried about whether this type of sleeping bag is sufficiently warm, but are unsure about spending more for a -18 °C to -29 °C bag, you can always buy extra lining which will add insulation to the bag.

 Although pricier, these sleeping bags have a multitude of uses designed to facilitate your life when it’s cold outside.
 Taking into account that you will spend much of your time in the bag, some of them are equipped with a front zipper, allowing you to sit up and eat comfortably.

-The first type offers unparalleled comfort and warmth.
+Down-filled sleeping bags offer unparalleled comfort and warmth.
 You’ll feel like you are in your own bed, under thick blankets.
 And, if you want to transport your down-filled sleeping bag over long distances, it doesn’t take up all that much space!
 This will allow you to have more room for the rest of your gear.
 Though, comfort like this also comes with it’s inconveniences.
 The more compressed the down-filling, the higher the risk for it to lose its puffiness, which is what gives it its thermal properties.
 The majority of the down currently used in sleeping bags are treated with a coating allowing them to be waterproof and water-resistant.
 In terms of maintenance, down sleeping bags require more attention than synthetic ones (see below for maintenance).

 With regards to synthetic insulated lining, with its equal heat input (in comparison to the down), it will be less compressible.
 However, its moisture-resistant and its maintenance is easier.

 If you want to maximize your winter camping experience, you’ll need a sleeping bag that hugs your body.
 This is why you should opt for a mummy sleeping bag; narrower at the feet and larger at the shoulders.
 What’s more, most mummy bags are equipped with a wind-breaking hood and adjustable collar that protect your head and neck from losing heat (which is mostly lost from the head and feet, so this factor should not be ignored).

 Even the best sleeping bag will not protect you from the frozen ground without a good camping mat.
-If you place your sleeping bag directly on the ground, the filling will become flatten out and lose its thermal capacities.
+If you place your sleeping bag directly on the ground, the filling will flatten out and lose its thermal capacities.
 Camping mats are rated according to a code.
 For winter camping, we usually choose a code 4 or higher.
 When spring arrives, you can go up to 3.5 or more – but never less – or you risk getting too cold.

 In order to maintain the insulating qualities of your sleeping bag, it’s important to take good care of it.
 After each wash, either filling will begin to lose its thermal capacities.
 Ideally, wash it the least possible and to air it out after each use.
 Leave it out for several hours on an elevated surface, and make sure it’s nice and dry.

-If you have a sleeping bag filled with synthetic materials, you should read the included instructions attentively.
+You should read the included instructions attentively.
 Inadequate washing, the wrong drying cycle, or temperatures that are too high could alter the insulating properties of the bag.